What's it like for students at WGU?

 WGU creates career growth.

-Becoming a Special Education teacher is a challenging and rewarding career move that opens up a world of possibilities working with students of all ages, grade levels, and abilities.
+Becoming a Special Education or Elementary Education teacher is a challenging and rewarding career move that opens up a world of possibilities working with students of all ages, grade levels, and abilities.
 Special needs teaching is required for students who have physical or mental disabilities or behavioral disorders.
 Students who are blind or deaf or who have multiple disabilities also require teachers who have been adequately qualified and certified to serve their special needs

-Special Education teachers take existing general education lesson plans in various subjects such as reading, writing, and math, then adapt them to match the learning abilities of the students they teach.
+Special Education and Elementary Education teachers take existing general education lesson plans in various subjects such as reading, writing, and math, then adapt them to match the learning abilities of the students they teach.
 They may also be required to teach basic communication or life skills.
 Typically, these educators will work in conjunction with parents, counselors, administrators, and school principals to assess their students' strengths, challenges, and needs in order to help them transition from grade to grade.

-A Special Education teacher's job description calls for someone who is patient and understanding.
+A Special Education or Elementary Education teacher's job description calls for someone who is patient and understanding.
 You'll need to be creative and flexible in the ways you approach your students' Individual Education Plans (IEPs), and you'll need to be an organized, detail-oriented individual.
 If this sounds like you, it might be time to consider a future in this rewarding field.

-With your bachelor's degree and a teaching license or certification from your state's Board of Education, you'll be qualified to pursue a range of teaching careers in Special Education.
+With your bachelor's degree and a teaching license or certification from your state's Board of Education, you'll be qualified to pursue a range of teaching careers in Special Education and Elementary Education.
 Your future opportunities may be enhanced by specialized training in the field and by completing supervised classroom teaching and curriculum development courses.
 You may also consider positions like:

 Positions in the field.